Sari: Origins and history

-History of Sari-like drapery is traced back to the Indus Valley civilisation, which flourished during 2800–1800 BCE around the northwestern part of the Indian subcontinent.
+The history of sari-like drapery can be traced back to ancient India 2800–1800 BCE around the northwestern part of the Indian subcontinent.
 Cotton was first cultivated and woven on the Indian subcontinent around the 5th millennium BCE.
 Dyes used during this period are still in use, particularly indigo, lac, red madder and turmeric.
 Silk was woven around 2450 BCE and 2000 BCE.